TABLE OF CONTENTS

-There is also the challenge of how Circular Carbon solutions will support a just and equitable transition to a more sustainable, resilient economy.
-Public perception and public acceptance of these solutions is critical if they are to be developed to their full potential and deployed at scale.
+Public understanding and acceptance of these solutions are also critical if they are to be developed to their full CO2-reducing potential and deployed at scale.
 Getting there must first involve broad outreach to a range of stakeholders beyond the usual technocratic circles.
 Executing a shift to a Circular Carbon economy is too large of an effort to be carried out by a small community of technologists and investors, and a path forward that places emphasis on equity and justice as well as cost and technical performance is likely the most fruitful.

 Though the path ahead is not without its challenges, including the risks associated with any actions we take, there should be no doubt that the risks of inaction are far greater.